-- Connection to an AC mains supply may only be carried out by qualified personnel! - Cable cross section must be suitable for the maximum input current of the device (see tables below)! - Before plugging in the input plug ensure that the device is switched off by its mains switch! - The PE conductor is imperative and must always be wired! - It is recommend to always connect all three phases, even if the device doesn't require them, because then no phase can be missing
+- Connection to an AC mains supply may only be carried out by qualified personnel! - Cable cross section must be suitable for the maximum input current of the device (see tables below)! - Before plugging in the input plug ensure that the device is switched off by its mains switch! - It's recommend to always connect all three phases, even if the device doesn't require them, because then no phase can be missing